maxkayser/NarcoRisks/README.md

 # NarcoRisks
 ## Interactive Platform for Anesthesia-Associated Risks

 NarcoRisks is an interactive, multilingual platform designed to visualize risks associated with various anesthesia techniques.
-It allows researchers, medical professionals and trainees to explore and customize risk summaries for educational or resaerch purposes.
+It allows researchers, medical professionals and trainees to explore and customize risk summaries for educational or research purposes.

 👉 [Open Visualization](https://maxkayser.github.io/NarcoRisks/)